-

 Growing Old in Berkeley

-I dunno, I think I was a sophomore in high school, so that would be 1964, or there about.
-I had spent the summer going without the monthly haircut.
-It wasn’t long by today’s standards but wow, it was long … Continue reading
+Telegraph Avenue and the Air-Conditioned Nightmare (A Memory from the Edge of the Crowd) I dunno.
+I think I was a sophomore in high school—so that would be 1964, or thereabouts.
+I’d spent the summer skipping my monthly haircut.
+It … Continue reading

 Posted in Commentary